Do You Need To File Crypto Taxes?

 Table of Contents

-We've seen bitcoin and countless other coins rise exponentially in popularity, and with that, the Internal Revenue Service (IRS) has stated firmly that cryptocurrency must be included on your taxes.
-Long gone are the days where bitcoin was considered anonymous; now, it's important that you properly file your crypto taxes.
+The Internal Revenue Service (IRS) has stated firmly that cryptocurrency must be included on your taxes.
+Gone are the days where bitcoin was considered anonymous; now, it's important that you properly file your crypto taxes.

-Barring certain exceptions, you generally owe tax on any income or realized capital gains, and by definition this includes profits you've made with cryptocurrency.
+You owe tax on any cryptocurrency gains or income.
 In the U.S., cryptocurrency is taxed as property, similar to real estate assets.